-Chris Compson founded and launched Endangered Endurance Running Co. after 20+ years of competitive running experience at the high school and post-graduate levels, and years of junior high, high school, and adult coaching.
-Chris continues to coach cross country and track and field at the high school level, leading his teams to 11 Section V Championships, back-to-back New York State Boys’ Cross Country Championships, and four NYS Championship podium finishes.
+Chris Compson founded and launched Endangered Endurance Running Co. after 20+ years of competitive running experience at the high school through post-graduate levels, and years of junior high, high school, and adult coaching.
+Chris continues to coach cross country and track and field at the high school level, leading his teams to 11 NYS Section V Championships, back-to-back New York State Boys’ Cross Country Championships, and four NYS Championship podium finishes.
 Members of his teams have won individual NYS Championships, qualified for NXN National Championships, Footlocker National Championships, and NCAA National Championships.
-He has been named the 2014 & 2015 All-Greater Rochester Boys’ Cross Country Coach of the Year, 2017 All-Greater Rochester Girls’ Cross Country Coach of the Year, and 2015 NYS Section V Excellence in Coaching Award winner.
+He was named the 2014 & 2015 All-Greater Rochester Boys’ Cross Country Coach of the Year, 2017 All-Greater Rochester Girls’ Cross Country Coach of the Year, and 2015 NYS Section V Excellence in Coaching Award winner.

 His post-scholastic and adult athletes have competed and set personal bests in events from the 5k through the Marathon.
 Chris has successfully coached adult athletes to goals from finishing their first race to Boston Marathon qualifying times and finishes.

 Chris founded Endangered Endurance Running Co. with a simple desire:

 To provide training plans, programs, and coaching that meet the unique needs of today’s runners.
 Regardless of their goals or competitive aspirations, runners today demand a responsive training plan that adjusts to fit their demands and their lives.

 After casually assisting numerous friends, local runners, and other training programs, Chris decided to create a means to reach and help more runners.
 Thus, Endangered Endurance Running Co. was born.